tomato42/marvin-toolkit/README.md

    verify that all of them are non-zero (this is the correct approach)

-So below are two sets of ciphertexts, first pair for the first type of implementation and the second par for a second type.
+So below are two sets of ciphertexts, first pair for the first type of implementation and the second pair for a second type.

 Ciphertexts that produce plaintext with padding of correct length (that is, a search for a zero in padding will be successful and its